When doing research, it is important to remember that not all information is created equally. Scholarly articles differ

 What is the format?

-Scholarly articles follow a structure that frequently includes headings for different sections, like abstract, introduction, methods or methodology, results, conclusion, or bibliography.
-They are often 10-30 pages, few (if any) advertisements, little to no color, and graphics are used to elucidate points made in the text.
+Scholarly articles follow a structure that frequently includes headings for different sections, such as abstract, introduction, methods or methodology, results, conclusion, or bibliography.
+They are often 10-30 pages, few (if any) advertisements, and graphics are used to elucidate points made in the text.

 Not all scholarly articles are considered peer-reviewed!

 Peer-reviewed journals contain scholarly articles that have been reviewed by a panel of scholars or experts in a particular discipline before being accepted for publication.

 A comparison of peer-reviewed and scholarly journals.
 Adapted from "What's the difference between scholarly and peer-reviewed articles?" by University of Toronto Libraries.
 Retrieved from https://onesearch.library.utoronto.ca/faq/whats-difference-between-scholarly-and-peer-reviewed-articles

 You can read more about the peer review process here.